-Here we outline at a high-level how Clinch Talent will be compatible with the European Union General Data Protection Regulation (GDPR).
+Here we outline at a high-level how Clinch will be compatible with the European Union General Data Protection Regulation (GDPR).

 Personal data is any information that can identify an individual person.
 This includes a name, an ID number, location data (for example, location data collected by a mobile phone) or a postal address, online browsing history, images or anything relating to the physical, physiological, genetic, mental, economic, cultural or social identity of a person.

 The GDPR is based on the core principles of data protection which exist under the current law.
 These principles require organizations and businesses to:

 Under the GDPR individuals have the significantly strengthened rights to:

 There are seven areas of interest with GDPR that this document will outline:

 The regulation is due to come into effect on May 25th, 2018.

 Clinch has significant resources and business operations in Republic of Ireland, a EU country with a strong tech presence.
 All of our engineering activities operate under our Irish registered company.
 Clinch in Ireland is registered with the Irish Data Protection Commissioner.
 This body has extensive experience regulating technology companies and for example, is responsible for Google, Facebook, Microsoft and many more within the European Union.